 Many women experience SUI and POP as a result of childbirth, hysterectomy, or aging.
 While a number of surgical procedures can address these conditions, the insertion of mesh through the vagina is thought to provide benefits over other types of surgeries.
 A growing body of evidence, however, suggests that transvaginal mesh can cause serious health problems, including severe pain, organ perforation, and tissue erosion.

 More than 100,000 vaginal mesh lawsuits have been filed, and millions of dollars in compensation have been awarded to women harmed by mesh.
-It is not too late to file a lawsuit, but action must be taken soon.

 About Transvaginal Mesh